KostaS10/kostas10.github.io/_posts/2021-01-22-scan-azure-container-registry-images.markdown

 ----------------------------------

 \
-With container technology being on the rise and companies from all different industries starting to adopt it massively, engineering teams need a way to host their container images with ease while also being able to ensure that the registries that are hosting those images are following security standards and best practices.
+With container technology being on the rise and companies from all different industries are starting to adopt it massively, engineering teams need a way to host their container images with ease while also being able to ensure that the registries that are hosting those images are following security standards and best practices.

 Azure Container Registry fills that role perfectly, and also offering security controls in terms of encryption, content trust and network access restrictions.

-Azure Security Center and Azure Defender for Container Registry are a great way to integrate vulnerability scanning with your container registry images to make sure all images are fine and if any issues arise, you can be notified through the ASC.
+Azure Security Center and Azure Defender for Container Registry are a great way to integrate vulnerability scanning with your container registry images to make sure all images are without any potential critical vulnerabilities and if any issues arise, you can be notified easily through the ASC.